 - Younger members of the public are more likely to resort to online options such as search engines, pharmaceutical company websites and social media (20% in 18-24 age range).

 Our approach—a new way to learn about and connect with clinical trials

 Observing the issues with relying on investigators to refer patients to clinical trials, and the trends in how people are finding information on clinical research, we worked with the Clinical Innovation team to create and promote Lilly TrialGuide—a Lilly branded, patient-facing website offering visitors a permanent resource for learning about, sharing, and connecting with Lilly clinical research.
 Pursuit also designed a guide to help the team work together to vet ideas, build new products, get regulatory and legal approval, and launch and promote new assets in the most efficient way possible.
 The team was able to launch four new Lilly TrialGuide properties in one year.

 We tested programs to increase the reach of Lilly TrialGuide.
 Clinical trial awareness studies, like the CISCRP study, and digital trends helped us make informed decisions on the tactics we used to make people aware of Lilly TrialGuide.
 With a deep understanding of the digital landscape, we utilized paid search, paid social media campaigns with video, and custom content placements to increase awareness, interest, and action on Lilly TrialGuide.

 - Viewers retain 95% of a message when they watch it in a video compared to 10% when reading it in text.

 - Social video generates 1,200% more shares than text and images combined.
 (WordStream)

 We also worked closely with the team to launch initiatives that honor clinical trial participants and their families, while further increasing the public’s understanding of why clinical trials are vital to society.
-In 2017, we launched Hero’s Journey Art, a national project in partnership with artist John Magnan to honor clinical trial participants.
+In 2017, Hero’s Journey Art, a national project in partnership with artist John Magnan to honor clinical trial participants launched to the public.

 See the work: